-Where provided, the entity's responses to our recommendations are included in this report.
+The entity's responses to our recommendations are included in this report.
 The responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.

-This communication is intended solely for the information and use of the Authority, management, and the appropriate state and federal regulatory agencies and is not intended to be, and should not be, used by anyone other than these specified parties.
+This communication is intended solely for the information and use of Town Council, management, and state and federal regulatory agencies and is not intended to be, and should not be, used by anyone other than those specified parties.